OpenVisualCloud/Smart-City-Sample/sensor/README.md

 The sample implements the ONVIF protocol to discover IP cameras on the specified IP range.
 Do the following to add IP cameras to the sample:

+#### (1) Finding Camera IDs

-- **Camera IDs**: To uniquely identify a camera, we need to define a camera ID.
+To uniquely identify a camera, we need to define a camera ID.
 This is usually the camera serial number (1st choice) or the MAC address of the network interface (2nd choice if serial number is missing from probing).
 Scan the camera IP range as follows:

 ```
 PORT_SCAN='-p80-65535 192.168.1.0/24' make discover